david880110/Media-Behavior-Trends-Analytics/README.md

 ![alt text](https://cdn-images-1.medium.com/max/1600/0*tG-IWcxL1jg7RkT0.png)

 #### Step 1
+** We decided to utilize "% of total" of each behavior category for prediction use in order to classify the generation group based on the sample size**

 Category “Totals” refers to the sample group of our project which is the total population of _**DVD movie purchasers**_  with given division (region), year, age and gender.
 Population under all other categories refer to the “Cross Region” with our study group.
 For example: